pleabargain/EnglishHelpsYourCareer/grammar_elements_conditionals.md

 **if + present simple, present simple**
 - If you heat water to 100C it boils.
 - If your battery is dead, you won't be able to use your phone.
+- If you heat ice, it melts.
+- Ice melts if you heat it.
+- If you heat magnesium, it burns with a white flame.
+- If you leave the door open, the cat comes in.
+- If I sleep too much in the afternoon, I get a headache.
+- If I go jogging; I always feel better later.

 # first conditional
 **if + past simple, simple future**